-- Know your horses and recognize the limitations of your property. - Separate aggresive stallions from other horses by a laneway.

-- Always introduce a horse to a new pasture.
+- Know your horses and recognize the limitations of your property. - Separate each stallion from other horses by a laneway. - Always introduce a horse to a new pasture.
 For your own safety, turn OFF the fence energizer so the horse you are leading won't get accidentally shocked and bolt.
 Lead the horse around the fence perimeter.
-Once the horse understands the boundaries of its new pasture, release the horse and turn the energizer back ON. - Take particular care when you introduce a new horse to a pasture where other horses have an established pecking order. - Don't torment your horses with accidental electric shocks by putting water troughs close to your electric fence, hanging grain pails on your fence posts, or throwing hay near your electric fence. - Don't build a new fence close to where your horses roll.
+Once the horse understands the boundaries of its new pasture, release the horse and turn the energizer back ON. - Create a sandy area away from the fence for your horses to roll in. - Do not create a riding arena using ElectroBraidTM as this will encourage your horse to fear the fence.

+- Take particular care when you introduce a new horse to a pasture where other horses have an established pecking order. - Don't torment your horses with accidental electric shocks by putting water troughs close to your electric fence, hanging grain pails on your fence posts, or throwing hay near your electric fence. - Don't build a new fence close to where your horses roll.
 If necessary, relocate the fence away from where they habitually roll. - Small paddocks can be hazardous to very active horses.
-They need room to roll.
-To fence small paddocks and pens, consider using an ElectroBraidTM Top Line with Diamond Mesh or V-Mesh or a heavy grade of 2-by-4 No-Climb.
+To fence small paddocks and pens, consider using an ElectroBraidTM Top Line with Diamond Mesh or V-Mesh or a heavy grade of 2 by 4 No-Climb. - Do not leave your fence un-electrified as most animals will chew on it including horses, goats, rabbits and rodents.